zaiisao/Documentation/en/Agora Platform/dashboard.md

 title: Dashboard
 description:
 platform: All Platforms
-updatedAt: Fri Mar 01 2019 06:17:11 GMT+0000 (UTC)
+updatedAt: Fri Mar 01 2019 06:17:16 GMT+0000 (UTC)
 ---
 # Dashboard
-Agora Dashboard allows you to check your usage and the QoE, add money to your account, manage your projects and team members, and connect with Agora customer support.
+Agora Dashboard allows you to check your usage and the QoE, check your balance, manage your projects and team members, and connect with Agora customer support.

 Before using Agora Dashboard, [create an Agora account](../../en/Agora%20Platform/sign_in_and_sign_up.md) at [www.agora.io](https://www.agora.io/en/).